 Do you know of any other books we should add to the lists?
 Please send your recommendations to firstname.lastname@example.org

-OrientaEuro Belgium is a nonprofit organisation dedicated to providing high-quality personalised solutions for lifelong professional and personal well-being: career guidance for students, career coaching for adults, entrepreneurs coaching and retirement coaching.
+OrientaEuro bvba/sprl is a social enterprise based in Belgium, dedicated to providing high-quality personalised solutions for lifelong professional and personal well-being: training, consultancy, career guidance for students, career coaching for adults, entrepreneurs coaching and retirement coaching.

-Our quality management system is audited by the Belgian Quality Association.
+Our quality management system is certified by the Belgian Quality Association.

-We are mandated by the Flemish Government as a Certified Career Center.
+We are mandated by the Flemish Government as a certified career center accepting the loopbaancheques.